-In Moderna’s study, 9.7% of trial participants were African American, 20% of them Hispanic/Latino, 4.7% of them Asian, and 5.2%, and < 3% from other racial groups.
-36.5% communities of color.
-In Pfizer’s study, 9.8% of trial participants were African American, 26.2% of them Hispanic, 4.4% of them Asian, and < 3% from other racial groups.
+In Moderna’s study, 10.2% of trial participants were Black, 20.5% of them Hispanic, 4.6% of them Asian, and 5.2% Other non-white or multiracial.
+37.2% combined were People of Color.
+In Pfizer’s study, 9.8% of trial participants were Black, 26.2% of them Hispanic, 4.4% of them Asian, and 3.3% other non-white or multiracial.
 Find further vaccine trial demographics in the FDA reports for Moderna and Pfizer.

 To request more information about COVID-19 and FLU vaccines, please fill out this form.

 By submitting this form, you agree to receive text messages for purposes related to vaccine information only.
 Message and data rates may apply.